Problem Solving Job Skills

-According to the World Economic Forum’s “Future of Jobs Report”, creativity and problem solving are listed in the top three skills that employees will need by 2020.
-Critical problem solving is one of the most important attributes that employers look for in a new hire because no organization is without problems, and every industry will eventually be disrupted.
+According to the World Economic Forum’s “Future of Jobs Report”, creativity and problem solving are listed as skills employees will need by 2020.
+Critical problem solving is one of the most important attributes that employers look for in a new hire.
+No organization is without problems, and every industry will eventually be disrupted.
 Potential employees need problem solving job skills and employees will be looking for creative employees.

 I deliver a keynote speech called “Turning Your Employees Into Problem Solvers”, which I’ve given to hospitals, pharmaceutical companies, scientists, engineers, etc. A company’s biggest line expense is payroll, so why not hire the most creative problem solvers possible?
 As a small business owner, I’ve always hired creative people who have curiosity and enthusiasm.
 I like having the trust in my employees that they will find a better, more efficient way of doing something that I haven’t found.